KnolCase is a case-based knowledge management tool for

 be imported in the same way as tab-separated files.

-importing data into , but you can also
+, but you can also use it to

-KnolBase has a W3C Reconciliation Service API which you can use in OpenRefine
+KnolBase provides a W3C Reconciliation Service API, which you can use in

 You can export case topics to Wikidata by selecting the topic(s) and clicking

 The first time you do this, you are asked to authorize SLING to make changes to

 For existing topics, which already have a Wikidata QID, the item will be updated